eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 With ``cyclonedds.idl`` write typed classes with the standard library module `dataclasses <python:dataclasses>`.
-If you put in a piece of text for this simple application, this system will still have the same expressive power as the OMG IDL specification. allows you to use almost any complex data structure.
+For this simple application, the data being transmitted only contains a piece of text, but this system has the same expressive power as the OMG IDL specification, allowing you to use almost any complex datastructure.

 To send your message over a DDS domain, carry out the following steps: